-If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the two nominees for director and "For" the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, as applicable.
-If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.
+If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the three nominees for director, "For" the advisory approval of executive compensation, and "For" the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, as applicable.
+If any other matter is properly brought before the meeting, your proxyholder (one of the individuals named in the accompanying form of proxy) will vote your shares using his best judgment.